 Depression can make you feel as if you’re living beneath a constant black cloud, making you feel blue or irritable.
 You may feel sluggish, fatigued, and uninterested in activities that you normally love.

 Depression also leads to unusually pessimistic attitudes about yourself, others, and the future.
-In the course of this article, we discuss, at length signs that tell you for sure that your marriage could be the one making you depressed.
+In the course of this article, we discuss at length the signs that tell you for sure that your marriage could be the one making you depressed.

 Have you ever asked or wondered, “Is my marriage causing me to be depressed?”
 If yes, then you’ve come to the right spot.
-There are methods to detect if you’re experiencing situational sadness as a result of a marriage breakdown.
+There are ways to figure out if you are feeling situational sadness because your marriage is ending.

 Is It Conceivable That My Marriage Is making me Depressed?

 From no longer having sex to downplaying each other’s thoughts and concerns, there are many indicators of an unhappy marriage.
-To put it another way, you’re no longer having fun and your self-assurance has evaporated.
+To put it another way, you’re no longer having fun, and your confidence has evaporated.
 You feel unappreciated, and everything your partner does irritates you.
 Well, these are general indications of an unhealthy relationship, so even if you’re not sad, you should be concerned.

 Let’s jump into some signs to look out for;

 #1.
 You believe you have been chastised

 “That’s not how I like your hair.”
 “You shouldn’t have purchased that new sweater in the first place.”

 Criticisms are insults.
 Criticism, not feedback, is an issue.